Raincoast Ocean Science Awards

 Photo by Dene Rossouw.

-You can nominate an individual or group for an award by completing our online form.
+You can nominate an individual or group for an award by completing our online form, when it is available.
+Applications are closed for 2024.
 We appreciate you highlighting the work of those who inspire you.
-Applications close on August 1.

 All applications and nominations will be reviewed by a selection committee, with decades of experience in aspects pertaining to ocean research, conservation, and habitat restoration.